azalea-rs/simdnbt/simdnbt/README.md

 nbt.write(&mut buffer);
 ```

+### Serde support

+There are experimental `serde::Serialize` implementations for the `owned` variants of the NBT types.
+It requires the `serde` feature, which is enabled by default.

 ## Performance guide

 Use the borrow variant of `Nbt` if possible, and avoid allocating unnecessarily (for example, keep strings as `Cow<str>` if you can).